Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 Session 7: Maintaining gains and dealing with setbacks

 Although, it is up to you if this program is proved beneficial for you but to a great extent we try our level best to lead your tract throughout your stay at RESILIENS.
 To get the best result out of the program, you are advised to complete all your sessions in time and remain cautious if you miss on any session any week.
 You will get a gentle reminder everyday though.
-Finish each oh the sessions within the given time which most likely remains a week.
+Finish each of the sessions within the given time which most likely remains a week.
 You are also provided with a URL to change the session par your choice but the time limits still remains the same.
 As you know WHEN THERE IS A WILL, THERE IS  WAY and so is your self-strength that helps you maintain the track of life.

 **DO NOT THINK MUCH!
 COME ALONG, FIGHTING!!!**